-Sometimes, people might want to undergo genetic testing especially in cases with a family history of ALS.
-Then, in such cases, the genetic counselor may help in evaluating not only the family history, but also the medical background, and any other potential risks.
-For familial ALS, a positive test result is usually observed in 60-70 percent of the cases.
+Sometimes, people might want to undergo genetic testing, especially in cases with a family history of ALS.
+Then, in such cases, the genetic counselor may help in evaluating not only the family history but also the medical background and any other potential risks.
+For familial ALS, a positive test result is usually observed in 60-70 percent of ALS cases.

-Riluzole is the common drug in neuroprotective therapy.
-This drug inhibits the destruction of motor nerve cells by blocking the release of the neurotransmitter glutamate from neurons.
+Riluzole is a common drug in neuroprotective therapy.
+This drug inhibits the destruction of motor nerve cells by blocking the release of the neurotransmitter glutamate from neurons

 The administration of riluzole reportedly prolongs survival by about three months and prolongs the earlier stages of ALS.
 However, it should be noted that the progression of the disease cannot be entirely stopped by riluzole.

-As of 2017, the US Food and Drug Administration has granted the approval of yet another drug Edaravone.
-It indicatively slows down ALS development.
+As of 2017, the US Food and Drug Administration has approved yet another drug Edaravone.
+It indicatively slows down disease development.

 The following symptoms are often treated with appropriate therapies: